resistance-modelling/slim/README.md

 Treatment death in a stage: ```(1 - individual resistance for individuals in appropriate stage) * treatment effect * (dose presence / decay)```.

 ## Farms, Sea cages & Reservoir
 Farm consists of multiple sea cages.
-Reservoir is the external environment that is also modelled as an constant inflow of sea lice into farms.
+Reservoir is the external environment that is also modelled as a constant inflow of sea lice into farms.

 ### Model outline
 Given sea cages populated with fish (based on farm data) at each development stage, at each considered timestep perform the following updates: